HIP Raises $1.9 Million toward $3 Million Dollar Essential Fund

 The Essential Fund

-HIP’s Essential Fund will support Latino-led and Latino-serving organizations with close ties to the community, in their efforts to provide much-needed COVID-19 relief and recovery efforts, including resourcing communities with cash, food, and rental assistance, PPE and cleaning/disinfectant supply kits, child care, critical information and other resources needed to help our country flatten the curve, as well as provide workers with the tools and leadership needed to continue providing essential services for our country.
+HIP’s Essential Fund supports Latino-led and Latino-serving organizations with close ties to the community in their efforts to provide much-needed COVID-19 relief and recovery efforts, including resourcing communities with cash, food, and rental assistance, PPE and cleaning/disinfectant supply kits, child care, critical information and other resources needed to help our country flatten the curve, as well as provide workers with the tools and leadership needed to continue providing essential services for our country.

 The Essential Fund will invest in organizations that have strong community relationships and an ability to move funding quickly to individuals most in need, ultimately building power in our communities.
 The ideal partners include organizations with the following profiles: